-4. Staffing to support SDOH screening and referral, such as case managers or patient navigators rs 1 2 3 4 Answer does not exist. exist at the health center, but are already overburdened with other work. exist at the health center, and have limited time to support SDOH screening and referrals. exist at the health center and are able to support SDOH screening and referrals.
+4. Staffing to support SDOH screening and referral, such as case managers or patient navigators...

+1 2 3 4 Answer does not exist. exists, but is already overburdened with other work. exists - have limited time to support SDOH screening and referrals.
 A4